 7. Sally Light-foot Crab

 Not your average crab – these colourful crabs can be seen almost on every island across the Galapagos.
 Although crustaceans don’t usually get the pulse racing, you can’t help but be impressed by the intense orange and blue colours that contrast beautifully with the black lava, making them probably one of the most photographed crabs in the world!
+So why the strange name?
+The Sally Light-foot crab is rumoured to have been named after a Caribbean dancer, due to their ability to climb vertical slopes and exceptional agility.

 8. Opuntia Cactus